COVID Vaccine Alert: Immediate sign-ups at 3 St. Joseph, MO, locations

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-Click here to go to the registration page and search for zip code 64503.
+Click here to go to the Walmart registration page and search for zip code 64503.

 To stay up-to-date on when we find more openings, subscribe to our COVID-19 Vaccine Alert notifications in our free news app.